Rodeph Sholom Religious School

 In 4th through 6th Grade students engage in the study of the prayers used in the synagogue and establish fluency in Hebrew.
 These skills will enrich their synagogue experience and further develop their connection to the Jewish people through prayer.
 These skills are also a pre-requisite for students to begin the Bar/Bat Mitzvah preparation program.
 In-depth studies of Torah and Prophets, Jewish holidays, customs and ceremonies complete the program.
 Jewish history and the study of the modern state of Israel and Jewish values are also a central part of the curriculum.

-By the sixth grade, the students’ concepts of past, present, and future have matured to the point that our study of Jewish History can continue on into the study of Zionism, the Holocaust, and the subsequent establishment of the State of Israel.
-Text: Holocaust: History of Courage and Resistance and The History of the Jewish People: Volume 2.
-Bible study continues focusing on the Exodus from Egypt to the arrival at the Promised Land learning the major stories from the Books of Exodus, Leviticus, Numbers and Deuteronomy: Gateway to Torah Book II.
+SIXTH GRADE: By the sixth grade, the students’ concepts of past, present, and future have matured to the point that our study of Jewish History can continue on into the study of Zionism, the Holocaust, and the subsequent establishment of the State of Israel.
+Text: Holocaust: History of Courage and Resistance and The History of the Jewish People: Volume 2, documentary films from the Simon Wiesenthal Center, Moriah Films and Maus I. Bible study continues focusing on the journey of the Israelites through the desert toward the Promised Land learning the major stories from the Books of Exodus, Leviticus, Numbers and Deuteronomy: A Torah Commentary For Our Times, Vol. 3, Fields.
+Students will also learn skills for Jewish living such as how to put on a tallit, bake challah, affix a mezuzah, etc. Students will rotate to different teachers for each Jewish Studies unit and will create hands-on projects to depict their knowledge and understanding of each time period.
+Parents will be invited in to view the projects as students present what they’ve learned.

 The primary goal of the Hebrew program at the Rodeph Sholom Religious School is to foster an understanding of the place of Hebrew in the Jewish tradition and to cherish and use this Holy Language of the Jewish people during synagogue worship and home celebrations.
 Our Hebrew program is to help students gain fluency in reading and understanding the prayer book and to instill in all our students a feeling for the beauty of the Hebrew language and the central part it has played in the continuity of Jewish history, religion and culture.

-We are offering Hebrew make-up sessions for those students who miss Religious School for various reasons for limited times only.
-Classes will be held on Thursdays from 4:30-5:30PM and 5:30-6:30PM.
+Make-Up Hebrew/ Hebrew Enrichment We are offering Hebrew make-up sessions for those students who miss Religious School for various reasons for limited times only.
+Classes will be held on Tuesdays between 3:00 and 5:00PM.
 These classes can be attended only through special arrangement with the director.
+Additionally, students who would like extra time to work though the Hebrew program may choose to attend during this time.

 Lewis Steinman Center